 Enhancements to The Abbey Resort and Avani Spa continued in 2014, with upgrades to the Avani Spa.
 These upgrades focused primarily on the women's locker rooms including the showers, steam and inhalation rooms, along with new makeup stations.

-Café Latte was transformed and relocated to the lobby area and its offerings and hours were extended.
-In May, we opened a new restaurant, 240° West, and a new bar, Bar West!
+2015 saw a transformation and relocation of Café Latte and its offerings and hours were extended.
+In May 2015, The Abbey Resort opened a new restaurant, 240° West, and a new bar, Bar West!